bundabrg/BetonQuest/docs/10-Compatibility.md

   * option_text_reset - When a color reset is found, what to replace it with
   * option_selected - How to write a selected option.
 Replaces {1} with the option text
   * option_selected_reset - When a color reset is found, what to replace it with
   * control_select - Space separated actions to select.
-Can be any of 'space', 'left_click', 'shift'
+Can be any of 'jump', 'left_click', 'sneak'
   * control_cancel - Space separated actions to select.
-Can be any of 'space', 'left_click', 'shift'
+Can be any of 'jump', 'left_click', 'sneak'
+  * control_move - Space separated actions to move selection.
+Can be any of 'move', 'scroll'